Art Deco Festival beginner’s guide: Five things to try in Napier this weekend

 It takes some courage and a bit of rhythm.

-There are special classes for people to learn the dance, which dates back to the 1920s, however a festival organiser says those have filled up.
+There are special classes for people to learn the dance, which dates back to the 1920s, but a festival organiser says those have filled up.

 Don’t worry, you can still mimic the experts, or try learning the dance at home before attempting it at the Sound Shell.